rogeriojorge/NEAT/README.md

 2. Run the docker image using the `docker run` command including your inputs file and results folder:
     ``` bash
-    docker run -v "$(pwd)/inputs.py:/usr/src/app/inputs.py" -v "$(pwd)/results:/usr/src/app/results" neat
+    docker run -v "$(pwd)/inputs.py:/home/neat/src/inputs.py" -v "$(pwd)/results:/home/neat/results" neat
     ```

 3. Your results folder will be populated with NEAT's results

 #### Optional
-If you want to log into the container, first run
+If you want to run NEAT and continue working in the container, instead run the docker image using the flag **-it** and end with **/bin*bash**
     ```bash
-    docker run -dit neat
+    docker run -v "$(pwd)/inputs.py:/home/neat/src/inputs.py" -v "$(pwd)/results:/home/neat/results" -it neat /bin/bash
-    ```
-    then attach your terminal's input to the running container using the CONTAINER ID specified by the `docker ps` command
-    ``` bash
-    docker attach CONTAINER ID
     ```

 ## Development